Table Of Contents

 Trying to get rid of a termite infestation can cost a fortune or last an eternity depending on your approach.
-These pests can be a great trouble to eliminate once they are established and they have formed a colony at any location.
+These pests can be a great trouble to eliminate once they are established and have formed a colony at any location.
 In Australia alone, up to 180,000 homes get damaged each year by termites.
-These seemingly innocuous-looking pests can go unnoticed for years as they continue to chew away through homes before the damage they cause gets detected.
-The damage can be extensive depending on when the presence of the termites was detected and this will be one of the determining factors for the termite control to be used as well as what termite treatment cost may amount to at the end.
+These seemingly innocuous-looking pests can go unnoticed for years as they continue to chew away before the damage they cause gets detected.
+The damage can be extensive depending on how long the termites have been present prior to detection.
+The extent of damage will be one of the determining factors for the termite control to be used as well as what termite treatment cost may amount to.

-If you want to get onto a termite infestation in time, then you need to learn about the early signs of termite infestation.
-This can save you from the nightmare their extensive damage can cause and the attendant cost of termite treatments.
-Learning about these signs is so critical in the prevention of the destruction of the architectural and structural integrity you have taken the time to put in your home.
+If you want to get onto a termite infestation in time, then you need to learn about the early signs of termites.
+This can save you from the nightmare of extensive damage.

 Factors That Affect The Cost Of Termite Treatment

 Most professionals will take into consideration the distance they have to cover and the size of the structure or home they are to treat when drawing up the termite inspection cost.
-While at the time of making a quote for the termite treatment cost of your home or property, they most likely will charge you based on the presence of encouraging factors for the termite infestation like dry or damp wood and the type with the number of treatments that are required for eradicating the termites.
+When making a quote for the termite treatment cost of your home or property, the professional will most likely will charge you based on the presence of encouraging factors for the termite infestation like dry or damp wood and the number of treatments that are required for eradicating the termites.
 Usually, charges are measured per linear foot of any given home or property and this can be between $3 to $16 per metre.

 With the different types of termites that may be found in any infestation, there are different types of treatment methods and each of these has its benefits.
 To get the best result and real value for the cost incurred in termite control, the approach should be, to use the treatment method that best works to eradicate a specific type of termite.
 Good knowledge of the different types of termite treatments can therefore come in handy even before the arrival of professionals for termite inspection in your home.